allpro/form-manager/README.md

 **Data Validation & Error Messages**

-- Comprehensive validation of data; with most common validators built-in
+- Comprehensive validation of data; most common validators are built-in
 - Configuration options at both the form and field level for maximum control
-- Simple, multiple validation options linked to error-message system
+- Multiple validation options, automatically linked to error-messages
 - Error-message auto-generation, using a templating system
 - _Automatic_ error output with Material UI; or simple output without